 Repopulate the biome after killing nad binding with EM1 after killing and binding.

-I have found enzymes and cedar tea (soak cedar branches, the green part, in water, boil it at least twice and then soak overnight) to both be good cleaning products that work for kill and clean up.
+I have found enzymes and cedar tea to both be good cleaning products that work for kill and clean up.
 They work well to remove it off my skin too.

 Silver Peroxide protocol (most are not using silver anymore, because the benefits are not worth the risks, it’s not really needed).

-Dr Dan’s Protocols – Called “3 Part” is HP, quats and Barkeepers in one bottle, followed by enzymes or EM1.
+Dr Dan’s Protocols – Called “3 Part” is hydrogen peroxide, quats and Barkeepers in one bottle, followed by enzymes or EM1.